Who Am I?

 Dates were a little misplaced as I hurriedly ran through an outline of several years of instances dealing with mental illness.

 As I looked back upon my past, it’s almost as if I’m trying to escape myself to not feel the emotional burden of those experiences.
 It is a heavy load.

-Mandy spoke of other’s experiences with having nowhere to go and no family.
-I think about how alone I felt through much of my journey as our eyes tear up thinking of other’s loneliness.
+The staff member spoke of other’s experiences with having nowhere to go and no family.
+I think about how alone I felt through much of my journey.
 Perhaps if I relate some of my experiences we can find out who I am.

 August 2008.
 Day turns to night, day turns to night, day turns to night, day turns to night, and day turns to night as five whole days pass as I am awake in a very manic state.
 I am very delusional even writing out detailed posters with slogans and text to advertise my journey as a delusional news reporter for NBC News.
 I describe thoughts of helping others and saving the world.
 These thoughts continue to zoom through my mind as I remain awake for five long days at the Bowen Center Inpatient Unit in Warsaw, Indiana.
 In addition, I experience hallucinations that appear as a large egg hovering over a chair in the main room of the unit, and as the night nurse with a giant egg for a body.
 Visitors who come in during the day appear to me to be relatives alive and deceased.
 As I think back, I wonder who am I.